thewca/wca-regulations/wca-constitution.md

     - 3d1a3) Uses a sufficiently robust source of randomness;
     - 3d1a4) Makes a reasonable effort to prevent unwarranted or unauthorised access to generated scrambles;
     - 3d1a5) Is relatively user-friendly and time efficient;
-    - 3d1a6) Produces scrambles that are easy to archive and publish in a digital format (e.g. plain text scrambles or PDF files of scramble printouts).
+    - 3d1a6) Produces scrambles that are easy to archive and publish in a digital format (e.g. plain text scrambles, PDF files).
-    - 3d1b) Scramblers should be able to run offline and are recommended to be a single unified program with the capability to generate scrambles for all official events (as opposed to individual scramblers for individual events or puzzles).
+    - 3d1b) Scramblers should be able to run offline and should be a single unified program with the capability to generate scrambles for all official events.
 - 3d2) Policies and procedures
     - 3d2a) Stewardship
     - 3d2a1) The WRC is responsible for maintaining a set of official scramblers and making the scramblers available for use and/or download.